-Ryan Ammerman, as a Sr. Systems Administrator, manages servers and provides desktop support for Macs at The Wallace Center.
+Ryan Ammerman, as a Sr. Systems Administrator, manages servers and provides desktop support for Macs at RIT Libraries.
 Previously, he was a student technician in the College of Imaging Arts & Sciences at RIT.
 Ammerman holds an MS in Networking & Systems Administration and a BS in Information Technology, both from RIT.

 Outside of work, Ammerman enjoys riding motorcycles and performing automotive repair.

 Frances Andreu manages RIT’s Open Access institutional repository, RIT Scholar Works, and works with other digitization and digital preservation projects.
 Previously, she was the Digital Services Librarian at the Rochester Regional Library Council where she handled their contributions to the New York Heritage and New York State Historic Newspapers projects.